 Based on this outline of the methods for funding a Green Bank, the following section identifies specific sources of capital and bonding structures that a District Green Bank could draw upon.
 CGC recommends that the District consider any and all of these funding sources, particularly for the upfront capitalization.
 The best source of funds for the upfront capitalization is the one that is most accessible, with the least amount of restrictions placed on the use of the funds.
 It is also possible, and likely prudent, to try and draw from multiple funding sources.
 Nearly all domestic green banks are funded from multiple sources or streams of revenue.
-The District should similarly consider what combination of sources are most suitable.
+The District should similarly consider what combination of sources is most suitable.
 The options considered in this section are:

-Upfront initial capitalization or "grant"
+- Upfront initial capitalization or "grant"

 - District budget appropriation

-- Using CIF dollars from the Exelon merger settlement
+- Using dollars from the Exelon merger settlement

 - o A one-time draw from the District's reserve funds

 - Potential federal resources

-- o Foundation grants
+- Foundation grants

 - Recurring revenue stream

-- Increasing the SETF and devoting the new revenue to the Green Bank
+- o Increasing the SETF and devoting the new revenue to the Green Bank

 - o Committing the dollars in the REDF to the Green Bank

 - Bond Issuance

 - General bonding authority

-- o Project-specific bonds
+- Project-specific bonds

-- Bond backed by revenue stream
+- Bonds backed by revenue streams

-- o PACE NCEF bonds
+- PACE bonds

-- o Industrial Revenue Bonds
+- Industrial Revenue Bonds